Remediation Policy

 OMS-II remediation exams will cover material from exams failed within the course.
 OMS-III and IV remediation exams and activities will be as outlined in the Clinical Rotations Manual.

 If remediation is successful, the student will be assigned a letter grade of "C" and a numeric grade of 70%.
 Remediation grading is completely independent of grades achieved during the course.
 A failure with subsequent successful remediation of the course will be reported on the student's transcript as "F/ C." Under no circumstances will any other grade than F/ C with a numeric score of 70% be reported.
 This grade will be used for GPA calculations.
-Failure of remediation is considered a failure of another course and will result in a referral to the appropriate SPC.
+Failure of remediation is considered a failure of another course and will result in a referral to the student’s respective SPC.

 When a student repeats a rotation during the OMS-III and OMS-IV clinical years, the highest grade the student may earn is a "C" (70%).
 Students repeating a rotation may be required to do so during their vacation month.
 Remediation grades, repeated courses during OMS-I and OMS-II years, and repeated rotations will all be noted on the student's transcript and their MSPE.